 While fastening documents is a menial task, it’s not an unimportant one.
 If your workplace uses a lot of paper, you’ll need to be sure to keep any documents organized.
 If you don’t, locating and re-sorting important documents can be an incredibly frustrating use of time.
-For this reason, you’ll want to properly secure your documents.
+For this reason, you’ll want to properly secure your documents with stapling.
 The hows are fairly simple—we outline them here.

 Are Staplers the Best Way to Fasten Documents?